 - Sensorimotor Therapy Training, Level I: Affect Dysregulation, Survival Defenses, and Traumatic Memory

-- Neurobiologically Informed Trauma Therapy with Janina Fisher, Ph.D, Years one, two, and three
+- Neurobiologically Informed Trauma Therapy with Janina Fisher, Ph.D, Years one and two

 - Fundamentals of Somatic Experiencing.